DrDarkfire/test_engine_please_ingore/README.md

-# test implementation of the derp engine
+# test implementation and playground of TEPI(Test Engine Please Ignore)
 We're undertaking the large task of making our own basic game engine.
 The different tech for graphics being expored in this engine is OpenGL with glfw, and minifb on its own.

 ## Testing instructions